Security Requirements for Low-Impact Software-as-a-Service (LI-SaaS) Cloud Services

 The Joint Authorization Board (JAB), comprised of Chief Information Officers (CIOs) of Department of Homeland Security (DHS), General Services Administration (GSA) and Department of Defense (DoD); and the FedRAMP Management Office (PMO), established the minimum security requirements for cloud technology systems and the standardized policies and procedures for Government-wide adoption of FedRAMP.
 The FedRAMP requirements incorporate the applicable NIST SP 800-53 security controls, with tailoring of those controls to address implementations specific to cloud technology.

-The FedRAMP Tailored Baseline is applicable only to cloud services that are implemented in FedRAMP Authorized cloud system with a current JAB Provisional Authorization (P-ATO) or an Agency FedRAMP ATO.
+The FedRAMP Tailored Baseline is applicable only to cloud services that are implemented in FedRAMP authorized cloud system with a current JAB Provisional Authorization (P-ATO) or an Agency FedRAMP ATO.
+If the LI-SaaS provider is providing the entire cloud stack, we may accept other certifications on a case-by-case basis, such as ISO-27001 or SOC 2, Type 2.

 Step 1 - Categorize Information System

-To date, FedRAMP has prepared baselines for extremely broad and varied cloud systems and the information that can reside in them.
-We have defaulted to L-L-L, M-M-M, or H-H-H data types of information that could reside in those systems.
+To date, FedRAMP has prepared baselines for extremely broad and varied cloud systems and the information that can reside in them defaulting to L-L-L, M-M-M, or H-H-H data types of information.

-- Does the service operate in the cloud?
+- Does the service operate in a cloud environment?

 - Is the cloud service fully operational?